-Tuckwell is a truly wonderful boys' boarding house!
-Having worked and lived in a few during my teaching career, this is by far and away the happiest and friendliest boarding environment of all!
-In Tuckwell, the variety of academics, musicians, thespians and sportsmen make the house a vibrant and exciting place to be, and the sense of community we have here is wonderful as is often witnessed when the boys support each other in the many events they take part in across the school.
+Tuckwell is a truly wonderful boy’s boarding house!
+As soon as you enter this fresh and modern boarding environment you are overwhelmed by the sense of brotherhood amongst the boys.
+The variety of academics, musicians, thespians and sportsmen make the house a vibrant and exciting place to be, and the sense of community we have here is wonderful as is often witnessed when the boys support each other in the many events they take part in across the school.
 It is a home away from home and the boys really respect that principle.

 Tuckwell house came into being in 1965, when rapidly increasing numbers meant the school urgently needed another house.
 It is named after the Reverend William Tuckwell who built the first school on this site.
 He was a great advocate the teaching of 'the unfashionable cause of science'.
 In 1977 Tuckwell house was one of three Houses which moved to the old rambling Convent site (now a slick housing development) where other boarding houses were also located.
 In 2002 the new house was built on the main school site, an impressive building rendered in an earthy pink to reflect the hues of the local soil, with lovely views over the 1st XI cricket outfield.